GRASS (programming language): GRASS

-Zgrass and UV-1
+ZGRASS and UV-1

 In 1977, DeFanti was introduced to Jeff Frederiksen, a chip designer working at Dave Nutting Associates.
 Nutting had been contracted by Midway, the videogame division of Bally, to create a standardized graphics driver chip.
 They intended to use it in most of their future arcade games, as well as a video game console they were working on which would later turn into the Astrocade.
 Midway was quite interested in seeing the GRASS language running on their system, and contracted DeFanti to port it to the platform.
 A number of people at the Habitat, as well as some from Nutting, worked on the project, which they referred to as the Z Box.
-GRASS3 running on it became Zgrass.
+GRASS3 running on it became ZGRASS.

-The Z-Box was a raster graphics machine, unlike the original GRASS systems, so while most of the GRASS3 style was maintained in Zgrass, it added a number of commands dedicated to raster images.
+The Z-Box was a raster graphics machine, unlike the original GRASS systems, so while most of the GRASS3 style was maintained in ZGRASS, it added a number of commands dedicated to raster images.
 This included an extensive set of bit block transfer commands in order to simulate sprites, something the hardware didn't include.
 The work would never be released by Midway, but the Circle would produce machines based on it as the Datamax UV-1.

+GRASS RT/1

 The last version of GRASS was RT/1, a port of GRASS to other platforms that divorced the language from the display model and allowed it to be ported to other platforms.
 Versions existed for MS-DOS, Microsoft Windows, SGI platform using OpenGL, HP-UX, AIX, Macintosh and Amiga.
 The language remains similar to the earlier versions, so the reason for the change of name is unclear.